 I grew up in Southampton, and remember great events such as the summer of 1976 there.
 I have kept my own detailed weather records since 1988 - but unfortunately (in the weather sense) I moved from the Midlands to east Scotland in 1996 so I've had to start all over again.
 I had nearly ten years of records in the Midlands, which was just long enough to be starting to be meaningful.
 Now at last I'm near that length again.
 Keeping a personal weather log is a big disincentive for moving.
 I wish I started earlier, but moving around and lack of a proper location prevented this.
 I do remember some spasmodic attempts at keeping a weather diary as a child, but never had the equipment.
 My advice to you, however, is start recording today!
 All you need to get going is a maximum-minimum thermometer and a rain gauge - you can do a reasonable job with £15 of stuff from your local garden centre or DIY store.

-I have my own amateur weather station in Newtyle, at the edge of the Sidlaw Hills, 1o miles out of Dundee to the NW.
-From 1996 until 2003 I was based in Pitroddie, in the foothills of the Sidlaws between Perth and Dundee, and from 2003 until 2013 in Lundie, in the heart of the Sidlaws.
+I have my own amateur weather station in Newtyle, at the edge of the Sidlaw Hills, 10 miles out of Dundee to the NW.
+From 1996 until 2003 I was based in near by in Pitroddie, in the foothills of the Sidlaws between Perth and Dundee, and from 2003 until 2013 in Lundie, also near by, in the heart of the Sidlaws.
 I can measure the temperature (with an accuracy of under one degree Celsius), rainfall, humidity, pressure, and estimate the wind speed and direction.
 See here for more site details.

 One significant advantage of rural Scotland over the Midlands is the absence of light pollution: the stars are beautiful.
 (Do your duty and complain about light pollution, wherever it is.
 And if you have an external light or security light, please try to minimise the time it is on.
 Whatever you do, don't do as some of my [fortunately distant] neighbours do and leave it on all night.)
 I at last caught up with a fine aurora on the night of 11 April 2001, although the auroras of late October 2003 were even more outstanding here.
 The recent display on 9 November was also quite impressive.
 What do I miss most about the weather of the southeast of England?
-The chance of thunderstorms, and most of all, the prospect of some really hot days (35C+ -0 in fact I'd love some 30+).
+The chance of thunderstorms, and most of all, the prospect of some really hot days (by which I mean 35 ºC+, although in fact here I'd love some 30+).
 I have only just recorded a day over 80F here.
 (You'll have to get used to a conflict of units.
-I try to stick to Celsius - or Centigrade as it used to be called - for temperature.
-I've noticed that I tend to think in F for temperatures above freezing, and C for temperatures beneath.
+I try to stick to Celsius (C) - or Centigrade as it used to be called - for temperature.
+I occiasionally give temperatures in Fahrenheit (F) as well, particularly for earlier records where the numbers were recorded in F and later transmitted to C. I've noticed that I tend to think in F for temperatures above freezing, and C for temperatures beneath.
 Similarly I stick to rainfall in mm, but occasionally talk about inches.)